 - Determine your purpose for moving to Canada.
 Is it to start a business?
 Work for someone else?

 - Reach out to immigration attorneys that have helped clients apply for permanent residence programs in Canada (this isn’t required but may be helpful).

 - Complete the “Come to Canada” questionnaire on the Canadian government’s website to see what programs you may be eligible for.

 Keep in mind that you may be able to buy a home in Canada without being a permanent resident or citizen, which may help you get a head start on the moving process.
 So, living full-time in the U.S. and buying property in Canada is possible — or you could purchase property to live in part-time.

-Eligibility to move to Canada
+Are you eligible to move to Canada?

 Each immigration program has a different set of qualifications for eligibility.
-Many of those programs require work experience in a targeted industry in need of skilled workers.
+Many of those programs require work experience in a targeted industry especially in need of skilled workers.
 However, you don’t necessarily need to have work experience in order to move to Canada.

 To be eligible to move to Canada, you need to have good health, no criminal record and enough money to get by once you move.